 Bankstown City Aged Care introduced wearable technology for all new residents at the company’s Donington Gardens facility in 2014 to replace traditional emergency pendants1.
 Unlike emergency pendants that generally only work within a limited range of the base station, the mCareWatch introduced at Bankstown City Aged Care uses both GPS and WiFi to get a more accurate position.
 The waterproof watch looks like, and works as, a traditional watch but also has an emergency button, medicine and appointment reminders, a pedometer, biometric measurements monitoring and the ability to make two-way, hands-free calls.

 The non-intrusive technology means Bankstown City Aged Care can provide security for residents, as well less restricted movement at its independent living facility.

 Virtual reality (VR) has already been implemented in several health care facilities, including at St. John of God Health Care hospitals in Western Australia to help children feel less anxious when they have painful procedures.
 VR technology has also been used at Monash Children’s Hospital in Victoria to distract patients in pathology and emergency departments.

-Now, a growing body of research is showing how VR can be used to enhance the wellbeing, mood and engagement of patients in aged care facilities, particularly those living with dementia.
+Now, a growing body of research is showing how VR can be used to enhance the wellbeing, mood and engagement of patients in aged care facilities, particularly those living with dementia2.
 VR technology enables dementia patients to enjoy experiences that they would otherwise miss out on, such as concerts, theatre and travel.
-These experiences can help reduce mood swings, agitation and stress.
+These experiences can help reduce mood swings, agitation and stress3.